hyphacoop/organizing/2019-07-24-stand-up-all-hands-meeting.md

   - @ben
     - _last:_ Coming back from dWeb
-    - _next:_ Loomio catch-up, follow up on Aether (transfer from patcon)
+    - _next:_ Loomio catch-up, follow up on Aether (transfer from patcon), taking over as Cultivator for August
     - _blockers:_ No blockers

   - @garry